 Prevention

-It is known that the disease is easier not to let on the threshold than to cure.
-Therefore, good baby care, breastfeeding, timely and competent complementary foods, outdoor walks, gymnastics and developmental exercises will help parents strengthen the child’s immunity, and therefore protect him from many diseases, including bronchiolitis.
+It is known that it is easier to prevent a disease from entering than to cure it.
+That's why good care for the baby breast-feeding, timely and competent complementary feeding, walks fresh air, gymnastics and developmental exercises will help parents strengthen the child’s immunity, and therefore protect him from many diseases, including bronchiolitis.

 Pediatricians give general advice on how to prevent bronchiolitis in infants:

-• seek medical help in a timely manner so as not to start severe respiratory diseases;
+• seek medical help in a timely manner so as not to develop severe respiratory diseases;

-• provide the child with a fortified and balanced diet;
+• provide the child with fortified and balanced nutrition;

-• if possible, avoid communication with other patients with ARVI as much as possible;
+• If possible, avoid communication with other ARVI patients as much as possible;

 • avoid contact with allergens;

-Bronchiolitis is a complex disease for young children that requires timely and competent treatment.
-The disease should never be ignored.
-Contacting doctors at the initial stage and proper therapy will reduce the risk of possible complications and the transformation of the disease into a chronic stage, as well as help to get rid of the pathology forever and without consequences.
+Bronchiolitis – complex disease for kids early age, requiring timely and competent treatment.
+Under no circumstances should the disease be ignored.
+Contacting doctors for initial stage and proper therapy will reduce the risk possible complications and transformation of the disease into a chronic stage, and will also help to get rid of the pathology forever and without consequences.

 When a child is sick, parents always worry.
-Of particular concern arises if the doctor makes a diagnosis that is not the most popular, for example, bronchiolitis.
+Particular concern arises if the doctor makes a diagnosis that is not the most popular, for example, bronchiolitis.
 What is this disease and how does it manifest itself?

 Causes of the disease

-Experts consider respiratory syncytial virus the leading causative agent of acute bronchiolitis.
+Experts consider respiratory syncytial virus to be the leading causative agent of acute bronchiolitis.

 Bronchiolitis is an inflammation of the smallest branches of the bronchi - bronchioles.
 This disease most often affects children under 3 years of age.
 More than 60% of young patients are boys.